The other New Hampshire primary: State races on tap Tuesday

 CONCORD, N.H.
-(AP) — Despite its early presidential primary, New Hampshire is a straggler for state primaries.
+(AP) — New Hampshire, which prides itself on going first in presidential primaries, is among the stragglers for state primaries.

-Just eight weeks before the general election, voters on Tuesday are picking nominees for an open congressional seat in a swing district, a Republican challenger in the other U.S. House district and a Democratic opponent for the incumbent governor.
+Just eight weeks before the general election, voters on Tuesday will pick nominees for an open Congressional seat in a sought-after swing district, a Republican challenger in the other district and a Democratic opponent for the current governor.

-Democrats Molly Kelly and Steve Marchand are vying to take on Republican Gov. Chris Sununu.
-Seven Republicans are competing to face U.S. Rep. Annie Kuster in the 2nd Congressional District, but most of the action has been in the eastern 1st District.
+Republican Gov. Chris Sununu faced no primary challenge as he seeks a second term, and will face either former state Sen. Molly Kelly or former Portsmouth Mayor Steve Marchand in November.

-Chris Pappas and Maura Sullivan lead a crowd of 11 Democrats that also includes Levi Sanders, son of Vermont Sen. Bernie Sanders.
-Andy Sanborn and Eddie Edwards are considered to be the front-runners in the six-candidate Republican race.
+Seven Republicans are competing for a chance to face Democratic U.S. Rep. Annie Kuster in the 2nd Congressional District, but most of the action has been in the 1st District, which roughly covers the eastern half of the state.

 Most Read Nation & World Stories